DyogenIBENS/Agora/doc/HowTo.md

 * [`example/data/Species.nwk`](../example/data/Species.nwk) -- Newick format
 * [`example/data/Species.pdf`](../example/data/Species.pdf) -- Graphical representation

+Only the node names matter, as they are used to match extant genomes and name the ancestral genomes.

 &#9888; **Warning**: Internal labels (e.g. "Amniota" or "Anc659123") have to be unique as they are used to refer to ancestors and name files !